Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

     break;
 }
 ```
 This is neat and clear.
-If you omit the 'break' the code will "fall through" to the next case.
+Although, if you omit the 'break' the code will "fall through" to the next case.
 This is generally error-prone, a reader often doesn't notice it, and then you create hours of head scratching, most likely for yourself.

 Having said all that, switch{} is a little archaic and rigid.
-It seemed a devilishly clever idea back in 1969-72 when Brian Ritchie et al were writing C at Bell Labs on a PDP-11.
+It seemed a devilishly clever idea back in 1969-72 when Kernighan and Ritchie et al were writing C at Bell Labs on a PDP-11.
 With memory so tiny and CPU speeds so slow and 16-bit words the norm, the compiler could construct an efficient machine code "jump table" where the 'switch' value, often just a byte ('q', 'r' above, or small numbers like 1,2,3,5,8,10) indexed into a table of offsets, and then jumped direct to the 'case' code.
 Such desperate efficiency is no longer needed.
 (But don't worry, we have replaced it with databases of your bank's millions of customers which take 5 minutes to load your account, all is well for efficiency workers).

 # Loops